FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 - _Interactive messages_, used when both the app and the phone are active and in range.
 It's a more interactive way to share data, ideal when the user needs to see the feedback on both screens.

 For Gulps I picked _Application Context_ sharing, since the current state of the daily progress is what really matters, and the user hardly uses both apps at the same time (although since the transfer is pretty fast, when he does, the feedback is still snappy).
 All the code is available on [GitHub](https://github.com/FancyPixel/gulps), for sharing the data we'll reference the `WatchConnectivityHelper` and `WatchEntryHelper`: [here](https://github.com/FancyPixel/gulps/blob/master/Gulps/Support/WatchConnectivityHelper.swift) and [here](https://github.com/FancyPixel/gulps/blob/master/Gulps%20WatchKit%20Extension/WatchEntryHelper.swift).
-In hindsight those class name are horrible.

 ###Setting up the session